1. Plan for productivity

 6. Consider the consequences

 Decide in advance how you’re going to respond should ‘a situation’ arise.
 What will you say or do if work isn’t done as expected or attitude below par?
-Planning a response may seem daft but this isn’t the time to fall out with your nearest and dearest.
-Mitigating factors may be further magnified, so having a calm and considered response up your sleeve can help diffuse a potential catastrophe.
+Planning a response may seem daft but this should never be a reason to fall out.
+Having a calm and considered response up your sleeve can help diffuse a potential catastrophe.
 Perspective is key.

 7. Know your limits